 Is burnout a medical condition?

 Burnout is not considered a medical condition.
 However, the International Classification of Diseases (ICD-11), the global standard for health assessment, categorizes burnout as a “syndrome resulting from chronic workplace stress.”
 It further breaks down the phenomenon into three key characteristics: exhaustion, mental detachment, and diminished professional efficiency.
-Although burnout itself is not considered a medical condition, it’s important to note that if left untreated, burnout can lead to anxiety, depression and/or other related mental health disorders.
+Although burnout itself is not considered a medical condition, it’s important to note that if left untreated, burnout can lead to anxiety, depression, and/or other related mental health disorders.
 Overall, burnout impacts physician mental health and career satisfaction as well as patient quality of care, making it a phenomenon in need of serious attention and amelioration in medical practice.

 What are the impacts of medical burnout?

-Medical burnout has significant impact on physicians, their patients, and the health care institution in which they operate.
+Medical burnout has a significant impact on physicians, their patients, and the health care institution in which they operate.
 Burnout causes professional dissatisfaction and emotional exhaustion that hinders effective patient care.
 Physicians experiencing burnout take longer to perform surgical operations, are slower to read ECGs, and experience delayed math and science skills.
-It also leads to a significant increase in medical errors, which can lead to patient frustration or costly lawsuits or reputation damage.
+It also leads to a significant increase in medical errors, which can lead to patient frustration or costly lawsuits, or reputation damage.
 Burnout is also a key reason that physicians leave their positions or the medical field on the whole.
-Physician turnover can cost institutions $500K-1M in revenue and additional thousands to recruit replacements.
-Physician loss also impacts continuity of patient care and can cause other physicians to become overwhelmed with new cases, which perpetuates further burnout.
+Physician turnover can cost institutions $500K-1M in revenue and add thousands to recruit replacements.
+Physician loss also impacts the continuity of patient care and can cause other physicians to become overwhelmed with new cases, which perpetuates further burnout.

 Physician burnout can lead to other mental health disruptions such as depression and anxiety and can lead to substance abuse disorders.
 It has also been cited as a factor in physician suicide, which has an occurrence rate of over twice that of the general population.
 When physicians experience impacted mental health, it is damaging to their quality of life as well as to that of their friends, family, and patients.